Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Introduction

 \section{Introduction}

 Sixth-generation (6G) mobile communications are expected to achieve ultra-high data rates exceeding $100$~Gbps and ultra-low latency on the order of $100$~$\mu$s, far surpassing the capabilities of current networks.
-To meet these stringent requirements, research has increasingly focused on the low-terahertz (low-THz) or sub-THz spectrum ($100$--$300$~GHz), which offers contiguous channel bandwidths of several tens of GHz.
+To meet these stringent requirements, research has increasingly focused on the low-terahertz (low-THz) or sub-THz spectrum ($100$--$300$~GHz)\footnote{Throughout this paper, ``sub-THz'' (or ``low-THz'') refers to the $100$--$300$~GHz range; unless otherwise stated, all results and model parameters are derived from measurements at $154$~GHz and $300$~GHz only (i.e., no extrapolation beyond $300$~GHz is performed), while ``THz'' is used only in a general sense to denote frequencies $\geq 0.1$~THz. }, which offers contiguous channel bandwidths of several tens of GHz.
 A significant milestone was reached at the World Radiocommunication Conference 2023 (WRC-23), where it was agreed to consider allocating the $102$--$109.5$~GHz, $151.5$--$164$~GHz, $167$--$174.8$~GHz, $209$--$226$~GHz, and $252$--$275$~GHz bands for future International Mobile Telecommunications (IMT) as part of the preliminary agenda for WRC-31 \cite{WRC23Res255}.
 This regulatory progress, together with growing research in channel measurements, propagation modeling, and early standardization discussions in organizations such as 3GPP \cite{3gppTR38901} and ETSI \cite{etsiTHz2024}, has further strengthened expectations that sub-THz frequencies will become a cornerstone of mobile networks beyond 2030.

 Although THz frequencies have so far been applied mainly to point-to-point (P2P) fixed links and backhaul communications, their extension to short-range mobile access is increasingly recognized as promising.
 According to a 2024 ETSI THz Industry Specification Group (ISG) report \cite{etsiTHz2024}, THz communications could enable a wide range of transformative use cases.
 However, realizing these applications requires addressing the quasi-optical propagation behavior of THz waves and mitigating their severe propagation losses.
 THz channels are strongly dominated by line-of-sight (LoS) propagation and experience heavy attenuation in non-line-of-sight (NLoS) conditions due to blockage by both static and dynamic objects.
 Reliable 100-Gbps mobile access therefore depends on highly directional links with a combined transmitter (Tx) and receiver (Rx) antenna gain exceeding 50~dBi, capable of exploiting both the LoS path and multipath components \cite{Commag_Rikkinen}.
 Yet, reflection losses, amplified by rough-surface scattering, limit multipath viability as the distance between antennas and reflectors increases \cite{Commag_Kim}.
 Densifying base station deployments can mitigate coverage gaps but is economically unfeasible.
 Instead, exploiting multipath through multi-beam management and passive/intelligent reflecting surfaces is essential, though intelligent reconfigurable surface (IRS) technologies still face challenges in control, placement, and cost.
 A fundamental understanding of sub-THz multipath channels is therefore critical.